This post may contain affiliate links. See my disclosure policy.

 - Garlic cloves.
 They give the steak a rich, aromatic flavor.

 - Rosemary.
-This woody herb adds a fragrant and earthy flavor.
+Adds a fragrant and earthy flavor.
 Sprigs of fresh thyme also work well.

 - Butter.
 This is how to get a crust on a steak!
 As the butter melts, it imparts a rich flavor and forms a gorgeous golden crust on the surface.